G-U-N/AnimateLCM/README.md

 Thank you all for your attention.
 For more details, please refer to our [Project Page](https://animatelcm.github.io/) and [Hugging Face Demo 🤗](https://huggingface.co/spaces/wangfuyun/AnimateLCM).

+Non-cherry pick demo with our long video work.

 https://github.com/G-U-N/AnimateLCM/assets/60997859/2011e3f3-709c-4f9e-9d41-e3259f220673